NeuroLogic: ILAE Classification

 • Progresses to bilateral stiffening and jerking of limbs

-Generalized seizures involve both hemispheres from the onset (the seizure activity is widely distributed across networks of the brain at start).
+Generalized seizures originate at some point within, and rapidly engage, bilaterally distributed networks (the seizure activity is widely distributed across networks of the brain at start).
 Consciousness is typically impaired to some degree in generalized seizures, though for certain brief types awareness may be preserved.

 Absence Seizures (AS)

-Generalized non-motor seizures characterized primarily by brief impairment of consciousness (usually a sudden behavioral arrest and vacant stare).
+Absence seizures are generalized seizures characterized by brief impairment of consciousness (usually a sudden behavioral arrest and vacant stare).
 Typically last 5-20 seconds with abrupt onset and offset.
+Motor features may be present in some absence types.

 • Typical Absence (TA): Classic absence seen in idiopathic generalized epilepsies with sudden pause, blank stare, and unresponsiveness, usually with 3 Hz generalized spike-wave EEG pattern